Imperative process algebra with abstraction

 This paper introduces an extension of ACP~\cite{BK84b} with features that are relevant to processes of the kind referred to above.
 The extension concerned is called \deACPet.
 Its additional features include assignment actions to change the data in the course of a process, guarded commands to proceed at certain stages of a process in a way that depends on the changing data, and data parameterized actions to communicate data between processes.
 The processes of the kind that \deACPet\ is concerned with are reminiscent of the processes that arise from the execution of imperative programs.
 In~\cite{NP97a}, the term imperative process algebra was coined for process algebras like \deACPet.
 Other imperative process algebras are VPLA~\cite{HI93a}, IPAL~\cite{NP97a}, CSP$_\sigma$~\cite{CH09a}, AWN~\cite{Feh12a}, and the unnamed process algebra introduced in~\cite{BLSW20a}.

-\deACPet\ distinguishes itself from those imperative process algebras by being the only one with the following three properties: (a)~it supports abstraction from actions that are considered not to be visible; (b)~a verification of the equivalence of two processes in its semantics is automatically valid in any semantics that is fully abstract with respect to some notion of observable behaviour (cf.~\cite{GW96a}); (c)~it offers the possibility of equational verification of process equivalence due to an equational axiomatization of the equivalence concerned.
-Properties~(a) and~(b) are essential and desirable, respectively, for an imperative process algebra suitable for analysis of information-flow security.
+\deACPet\ distinguishes itself from those imperative process algebras by being the only one with the following three properties: (1)~it supports abstraction from actions that are considered not to be visible; (2)~a verification of the equivalence of two processes in its semantics is automatically valid in any semantics that is fully abstract with respect to some notion of observable behaviour (cf.~\cite{GW96a}); (3)~it offers the possibility of equational verification of process equivalence.